bbauska/CSS-Notes4Pros/README.md

 > (e.g. subtracting a px value from a percentage) to calculate the value
 > of an attribute.
 >
-> +, -, /, and \* operators can all be used, and parentheses can be
+> +, -, /, and &ast; operators can all be used, and parentheses can be
 > added to specify the order of operations if necessary.

 Use